erinknowles0501/fridgepoetry2/README.md

 Second go.

 -   UI framework wraps entire frontend, not just specific parts.
 Embed the 'fridge' as a component.
--   MongoDB for database.
-(Or open-source alternative?
-Or Postgres?)
+-   FerretDB for database. ?
 -   Vite for bundler/buidler
 -   Just Svelte (not SvelteKit) I think.
 Don't really need SSR because there's really just the one 'page' and it's very dynamic and doesn't need SEO.
+Vite bundles, svelte-router serves compiled files (? test)
 -   Fridge and user management menu can actually be outside of the fridge, accessed from the 'Fridge poetry.
 Welcome' page.
 Doesn't need to be on the fridge itself.
 -   Add 'and' !
+-   Add 'or' !

 ## MVP Features

 -   Can drag+drop magnets and record their positions.
 Can retrieve magnets' positions and display them.
 -   Can create account.
 Can change your display name.
 Can log in and out.
 Can view their fridges.
+-   Can change word list on create fridge
+-   Can add words to a fridge
 -   Can create fridges.
 Can invite people to a fridge.
 Can accept invitations.
 -   Invited users have different permissions than owners.
 -   Users are invited by email.
 If that email is not a registered account, there is a flow for the user to sign up and join the fridge at the same time.
--   Can change word list.
-This necessarily removes removed words from the fridge, and randomly places new words.
-Case-insensitive?
--   Users are given a color.
-This is used for the mode where you can see which words were placed by which people.
+-   Users can choose a color.
+(This will eventually be used for the mode where you can see which words were placed by which people.)
 -   Can opt-in to email notifications when fridge changes (with cooldown - sends first email right away, waits until sending another)
 -   ~~Mobile-friendly interface: MVP features are also available on mobile.~~
     -   ~~Tap a word to select it?
 Long-hold to drag-and-drop?
 Pinch and two-finger drag to zoom and scroll?~~
     -   New goal: Technically possible to use on mobile, if frustrating, and keep mobile version in mind when developing.
+-   Can reset account password.
+Can change account password.

 ## Stretch: